NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 npm install --save faunadb
 ```

 Instead of storing the entire database in the GraphQL context, like we did with the `pokemons` array.
-We will store the connection to, and method to interact with, the database in the `context`.
+We will store the connection to, and methods to interact with, the database instead.

 > I know the plural is pokemon, don't judge me.